tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 ![CID Converter](Images/cid-converter.png)

-* Originally, the CIDv0 standard allowed for URL hashes that supported both upper and lowercase characters, but this breaks in many browsers nowadays since some of them automatically make your URL lowercase.
+* Originally, the CIDv0 standard allowed for URL hashes that supported both upper and lowercase characters, but this breaks in many browsers nowadays, since some of them automatically make your URL lowercase.
 Since the hash relied on case sensitivity to encode the necessary data, this broke it.

 * CIDv1 is a longer, lowercase hash that also contains more metadata that can be converted for human-readable info in some applications.
 Since we're alway at the cutting edge, we are going to opt for the newer, more compatible standard.